steadylearner/Graphql-Express-Postgresql/README.md

 ## What left

-1. Should learn docker to separate the project or make grpc equivalent to graphql
+1. Should make grpc equivalent to grapqhl in other repository

-2. Should separate the project and upload 1. express with /products, 2. grapqhl to docker
+2. Learn docker and separate the project